 After the investigation and a hearing, if the student is found to have breached Deakin’s standards, the outcomes can range from a formal warning to permanent expulsion from the University or the rescinding of that student’s degree.

-If an allegation of academic or research misconduct is made against you and is to be investigated, you will be given an opportunity to respond before the Committee makes its decision.
-Strict timeframes apply to this process, so make sure you read any email you receive from Deakin and follow the instructions carefully.
+If an allegation of a breach of academic or research integrity is made against you and is to be investigated, you will be given an opportunity to respond before the Committee makes its decision.
+Strict time frames apply to this process, so make sure you read any email you receive from Deakin and follow the instructions carefully.
 Deakin University Student Association (DUSA) Advocates are available free of charge if you need help understanding the process.

 After you have been notified of the hearing outcome, you may lodge an appeal on specified grounds under the Student Appeals procedure.
 When the University Appeals Committee has considered your appeal and advised you of its final decision, you can then seek an external review of the University’s decision-making process by the Victorian Ombudsman.